MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Evaluation

-\textbf{Impact of the proportion of malicious clients.} We evaluate test accuracy and ASR when the proportion of malicious clients $\xi\geq 0.5$.
-In Table~\ref{tab:comparemalipre}, we can see that all accuracy results show a slightly downward trend with the increase of $\xi$ in three datasets.
-For the baseline, the accuracy averagely drops 0.008, 0.057, and 0.084 in MNIST, FMNIST, and CIFAR-10, respectively.
-Under GA, BA, and EA, this kind of decline is on par with the baseline, whether in MNIST (0.003-0.009), FMNIST (0.059-0.66), or CIFAR-10 (0.078-0.093).
-Under the LFA, Krum, Trim and AA attacks, affected by the slow convergence and fluctuation, the testing accuracy of BRIEF also declines a bit more than the baseline, which are 0.012-0.028, 0.035-0.055, and 0.089-0.107 in MNIST, FMINST, and CIFAR-10, respectively.
-Recall that malicious clients hold a portion of the benign dataset but do not upload benign updates, indicating that they do not contribute to the global model (note this may be equivalent to the case where the portion of the benign dataset is missing).
-From this perspective, the accuracy should be related to the number of semi-honest clients, {where the max accuracy we may achieve could correspond to the case when the clients are all semi-honest.} Beyond the accuracy, the ASR of EC has an upward trend while the number of malicious clients is increasing, rising by 0.005 and 0.048 in MNIST and FMNIST.
-Since EA is not easily distinguished (perfectly) by BRIEF, the ASR naturally grows with the increase in the number of malicious clients.
+\textbf{Impact of the proportion of malicious clients.} We evaluate testing accuracy and ASR when the proportion of malicious clients $\xi\geq 0.5$.
+In Tables~\ref{tab:mnist},~\ref{tab:fmnist}, and~\ref{tab:cifar}, we can see that all accuracy results show a slightly downward trend with the increase of $\xi$ in three datasets.
+For the baseline, the accuracy on average drops 0.008, 0.057, and 0.084 in MNIST, FMNIST, and CIFAR-10, respectively.
+Under GA, AA, BA, and EA, this kind of decline is on par with the baseline, whether in MNIST (0.003-0.009), FMNIST (0.059-0.66), or CIFAR-10 (0.078-0.093).
+Under the LFA, Krum, and Trim attacks, affected by the slow convergence and fluctuation, the testing accuracy of \texttt{MUDGUARD} also declines a bit more than the baseline, which is 0.012-0.028, 0.035-0.055, and 0.089-0.107 in MNIST, FMINST, and CIFAR-10, respectively.
+Recall that malicious clients hold a portion of the benign dataset but do not contribute to the global model (note this equals to the case where the portion of the benign dataset is missing).
+From this perspective, the accuracy should be related to the number of semi-honest clients, {where the max accuracy we achieve could correspond to the case when the clients are all semi-honest.} Beyond the accuracy, the ASR of EA has an upward trend while the number of malicious clients is increasing, rising by 0.005 and 0.048 in MNIST and FMNIST.
+Since EA is not perfectly distinguished by \texttt{MUDGUARD}, the ASR naturally grows with the increase in the number of malicious clients. \textit{In conclusion, \texttt{MUDGUARD} is effective in maintaining accuracy even when the proportion of malicious clients is $\geq$ 50\%.
+While there is a slight decline in accuracy in some cases, it is on par with the baseline and does not significantly affect the overall performance of the system. }